slapshiii/42-Minitalk/README.md

 ### About

-The purpose of this project is to code a small data exchange program using *UNIX signals*.
+> The purpose of this project is to code a small data exchange program using *UNIX signals*.

+This project is about handling UNIX signal and ensure the integrity of the data with several simultaneous clients.

 ### Mandatory